 Besides a popular shrine, Mount Mitake offers various walking and hiking opportunities in virtually unspoiled nature.
-Located in the Okutama region, the westernmost part of Tokyo, the mountain can be reached in less than two hours from central Tokyo, and is accordingly popular among people looking for a break from the city.
+Located in the Okutama region, the westernmost part of Tokyo, the mountain can be reached in less than two hours from central Tokyo, making it a popular escape for people looking for a break from the city.

 From the upper station of the Mitake Cablecar it is a 20-30 minute walk to the Musashi-Mitake Shrine on the mountain's summit (929 meters).
 On your way, you will pass a small village with many Japanese style inns and souvenir shops, which have been catering to visitors and pilgrims to Mount Mitake for centuries.
 It is believed that Musashi-Mitake Shrine has been serving as a center of mountain worship for almost 2000 years.

-From the shrine, you have various hiking options to neighboring peaks and valleys.
-Among the most beautiful destinations is the so called "Rock Garden", which, in fact, is a narrow, forested valley with a picturesque stream, lots of moss covered stones and two nearby waterfalls.
+From the shrine, you have hiking options to neighboring peaks and valleys.
+Among the most beautiful destinations is the so called "Rock Garden", which, in fact, is a narrow, forested valley with a picturesque stream, lots of moss-covered stones and two nearby waterfalls.
 It takes less than an hour to reach the valley from the shrine.

-An excellent hiking map, which shows the extensive network of hiking trails in the Okutama region, is available for free at the Mitake Visitor Center (closed on Mondays), halfway between the upper cablecar station and the shrine.
+Detailed hiking maps showing the extensive network of hiking trails in the Okutama region are available at the Mitake Visitor Center located halfway between the upper cablecar station and the shrine.